DmitryStarkin/android_async_lib/README.md

 globalSingleTreadPoll - operations are performed on a thread pool with a single thread that exists in a single instance within the application process.

 globalMultiThreadPoll - operations are performed on a thread pool with a starting number of threads equal to the number of processors + 1
-and a maximum number of processors * 2. this pool exists in a single instance within the application process.
+and a maximum number of threads equal to the number of processors * 2. this pool exists in a single instance within the application process.

 newSingleThreadPoll() - the same as globalSingleTreadPoll but return new instance each time